-Hawaii volcano's toll of destruction rises, 35 buildings gone
+Hawaii warns residents to be alert for further volcano eruptions

 “Within a month we’ll start getting lava tourists,” she said.

-Reporting by Terray Sylvester; additional reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Andrew Hay; Editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Terray Sylvester; additional reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Andrew Hay and Dan Whitcomb; Editing by Jonathan Oatis and Lisa Shumaker